stri-con/dc-single/index.md

 ***A quick side note***.
 You actually need to load the `rmarkdown` package for `paged_table` to work.
 Anyway, this is a good time to return to the first code chunk in your `.Rmd` file---the chunk called `setup` that R Markdown added by default.

 I like to use this chunk to load all of the packages I need for my document.
 Using a single chunk for all of my packages helps me keep my document organized.
 Notice the `setup` chunk has the option `include=FALSE`.
 This prevents the content of the chunk from appearing in the final document, which for me is more stylistically appealing.
 I can add a `sessionInfo()` chunk at the end of my document to report all of the packages so this information is available to the reader.
-We will cover `sessionInfo()` when we get into more depth on the subject of *reproducibly*.
+We will cover `sessionInfo()` when we get into more depth on the subject of *reproducible*.
 If you do not want to load the library you can run the command like this: `rmarkdown::paged_table()`.

-***Ok, back to the table***.
+***OK, back to the table***.
 Now I can create a table of `mtcars` with the `paged_table` function and use an option to limit the number of printed rows to `5` for each page.
 I used `echo=FALSE` in my code chunk to hide the code :).
 By now you should know where to look for a solution.

 <br/>